Pulborough Circular walk

 10. Parham Park to Hurston Lane (2 km)

 • Head east along the A283.
-Either carry on to Cootham to visit the Crown Inn and then take a footpath around the eastern side of Parham Airfield, or take the first footpath on the left to go along its western edge.
-After the two paths meet continue along a grassy path which curves round to the left, then veers right through a small wood to Hurston Lane.
+Either carry on to Cootham to visit the Crown Inn and then take a footpath skirting around the eastern side of Parham Airfield, or take the first footpath on the left to go along its western edge.
+After the two paths meet continue along a fenced path which curves round to the left, then veers right through a small wood to Hurston Lane.

 1. Route via Cootham